scade-platform/SCADE/README.md

 - **Intuitive Development Environment:** SCADE provides a user-friendly IDE that streamlines the development process and enhances productivity.

-- **Open-Source:** SCADE is open-source, which means you can contribute to its development and shape the future of cross-platform Swift development. 🌟

 ## Contributing

 We welcome contributions from the community!
 If you're passionate about Swift development and cross-platform apps, consider contributing to SCADE.
 You can contribute by: